 I began my studies at Lancaster University in 2006 when I studied for my undergraduate degree in Mathematics.
-I fell in love with both Lancaster and statistics, and decided to stay on to complete my PhD.
-My research focussed on the short term prediction of wind speeds, in particular using dynamic linear models for prediction, and logistic regression for in-depth analysis of rapid wind speed changes.
+I fell in love with both Lancaster and statistics and decided to stay on to complete my PhD.
+My research focused on the short term prediction of wind speeds, in particular using dynamic linear models for prediction, and logistic regression for in-depth analysis of rapid wind speed changes.

 I completed my PhD at the STOR-i CDT in 2014 under the supervision of Professor Paul Fearnhead.
 My PhD was industrially sponsored by MBDA and focused on parameter estimation for nonlinear state-space models with applications to target tracking.

 After completing my PhD I was a STOR-i Impact Fellow before beginning my current role as a lecturer in Statistical Learning in the Department of Mathematics and Statistics.
 I research problems related to Bayesian inference.
 In particular, Gaussian processes, Markov chain Monte Carlo algorithms and sequential Monte Carlo, with a focus on applications around intractable likelihood problems and big data scenarios.

 Here you can find details of the STOR-i Alumni who completed their studies in 2013, including information about what they're up to now.